GribStream

 export GRIBSTREAM_API_TOKEN='YOUR_TOKEN_HERE'

-CLI tools such as Codex or Claude Code typically inherit environment variables from the parent shell that launched them.
+CLI tools typically inherit environment variables from the parent shell that launched them.
 In practice that means you should export GRIBSTREAM_API_TOKEN first and then start the tool from that same terminal session.
 If the tool is already running, restart it after setting the variable.

 Using an environment variable or a vendor secret store mapped to that variable is preferred.
 Avoid pasting tokens into prompts, checked-in files, or reusable scripts.